Amenability notions of hypergroups and some applications to locally compact groups

 \end{subsection}

 \end{section}

 2.0em

-\begin{section}{Bounded approximate identity of Fourier algebra} Let $H$ be a regular Fourier hypergroup, we denote by $(B_D)$ the existence of an approximate identity of $A(H)$ whose $\norm{\cdot}_{A(H)}$-norm is bounded by some $D\geq 1$ and we call such a bounded approximate identity a \ma{$D$-bounded approximate identity}.
-If $H$ is a locally compact group, it is know that $A(H)$ has a $1$-bounded approximate identity if and only if $H$ is amenable.
-Here we study the existence of a bounded approximate identity of $A(H)$ with respect to the properties of the hypergroup $H$.
+\begin{section}{Bounded approximate identity of Fourier algebra} Let $H$ be a regular Fourier hypergroup and $D\geq 1$.
+By $(B_D)$ we mean the existence of an approximate identity of $A(H)$ whose $\norm{\cdot}_{A(H)}$-norm is bounded by $D$ which we call a \ma{$D$-bounded approximate identity}.

+A commutative hypergroup $H$ is called a \ma{strong hypergroup} if $\wH$, as the dual of $H$, is a hypergroup whose Haar measure corresponds the Plancherel measure.
+A strong hypergroup $H$ is regular Fourier and satisfying $(B_1)$.
+This observation is based on this fact that $A(H)$ is isometrically Banach algebra isomorphic to the hypergroup algebra $L^1(\wH)$ through the Fourier transform, \cite[Proposition~4.2]{mu1}, and since it is known that hypergroup algebras have $1$-bounded approximate identities.